onigoetz/swagger-doclet/README.md

 }
 	</pre></code>
 	</td></tr>
-	<tr><td>-extraApiDeclarations</td><td>A CSV of paths to json include files that contains the definitions of extra apis that should be included in the generated json.
-NOTE wrap the CSV of paths in single qoutes to escape spaces.
-For example Carma uses:
-	<p></p>
-	<p>-extraApiDeclarations ${project.build.directory}/swagger/includes/oauth.json</p>
-	which includes this content:
-	<code><pre>
-	{
-	"basePath": "/",
-    "resourcePath": "/login",
-    "apis": [
-        {
-            "path": "/security/oauth/token/pw",
-            "operations": [
-                {
-                    "method": "POST",
-                    "nickname": "getTokenPasswordFlow",
-                    "type": "Token",
-                    "summary": "Password Authentication",
-                    "description": "This is the Oauth 2.0 Password flow which allows you to provide your client application credentials and the user's login credentials and receive back an Oauth token for the user.
-This is only available to certain trusted clients.", "parameters": [
-                        {
-                            "paramType": "query",
-                            "name": "client_id",
-                            "type": "string",
-                            "required" : true
-                        },
-                        {
-                            "paramType": "query",
-                            "name": "client_secret",
-                            "type": "string",
-                            "required" : true
-                        },
-                        {
-                            "paramType": "query",
-                            "name": "username",
-                            "type": "string",
-                            "required" : true
-                        },
-                        {
-                            "paramType": "query",
-                            "name": "password",
-                            "type": "string",
-                            "required" : true
-                        },
-                        {
-                            "paramType": "query",
-                            "name": "grant_type",
-                            "type": "string",
-                            "required" : true,
-                            "enum": [
-						        "password"
-						    	],
-						    "defaultValue" : "password"
-                        },
-                        {
-                            "paramType": "query",
-                            "name": "scope",
-                            "type": "string",
-                            "required" : true,
-                            "enum": [
-						        "rtr",
-						        "rtr,rtr-restricted"
-						    	],
-						    "defaultValue" : "rtr"
-                        }
-                    ],
-                    "produces": ["application/json"],
-                    "responseMessages": [
-                    	{
-						    "code": 200,
-						    "message": "Authentication was successful."
-						},
-						{
-						    "code": 401,
-						    "message": "Authentication failed."
-						}
-                    ]
-                }
-            ]
-        }
-    ],
-    "models": {
-        "Token": {
-            "id": "Token",
-            "properties": {
-                "access_token": {
-                    "type": "string"
-                },
-                "expires_in": {
-                    "type": "integer",
-                    "format": "int32"
-                },
-                "uid": {
-                    "type": "integer",
-                    "format": "int64"
-                },
-                "scope": {
-                    "type": "string"
-                },
-                "token_type": {
-                    "type": "string"
-                }
-            }
-        }
-    }
-}
-		</pre></code>
-	</td></tr>
 	<tr><td>-variablesPropertiesFile</td><td>Path to a properties file that holds variable replacements which can be referenced in java doc.
 For example if a method description contains ${userFieldNamesDesc} and this properties file had a property set like this:<br>
 <pre><code>userFieldNamesDesc=The user field names is a csv of fields you can request for a user.</code></pre>
 Then the variable ${userFieldNamesDesc} would be replaced by the value from the properties file anywhere in the javadoc it was referenced.</td></tr>
 	<tr><td>-disableCopySwaggerUi or -skipUiFiles</td><td>If set then this does not copy the Swagger UI to the output dir.
 This can be useful to speed up the doclet and reduce the size of the generated artifact if you either do not use the Swagger UI or host or package it separately.</td></tr>
 	<tr><td>-swaggerUiPath</td><td>If copying of the Swagger UI is enabled this is the path to the zip file or dir that includes the ui.
 If not provided then the default Swagger UI embedded in the doclet plugin will be used.
 If the legacy swaggerUiZipPath option is provided then this will be set to that value.</td></tr>
 	<tr><td>-disableModels</td><td>This turns off generation of models in the documentation.</td></tr>
-	<tr><td>-schemes</td><td>Specify the schemas used by swagger ui for the "try it out" features.
-Can be multiple schemas.
-Defaults to "http".
-If provided, this will override the default.</td></tr>
+	<tr><td>-servers</td><td>Specify the servers used by swagger ui for the "try it out" features.
+Can be multiple servers.
+You need to set full URLs to them.</td></tr>
-	<tr><td>-resourceRootPath</td><td>This lets you customize the resource path used for resource classes that have root paths e.g. @Path("/") or @Path("").
-By default the resource path used for these will be /root but you can use this or the @resourcePath javadoc tag to customize this.</td></tr>
 	<tr><td>-disableSortApisByPath</td><td>This is whether to disable sorting of apis inside a resource by their path.
 If not set then they will be ordered by their path.
 If set then they will be in the order encountered by the parser.
 NOTE this will only take effect if the swagger ui apisSorter option is "none" in the index.html of the swagger ui, this is NOT the case in the embedded swagger ui.</td></tr>
 	<tr><td>-sortResourcesByPriority</td><td>This is whether the resources in the resource listing e.g. service.json are ordered by their priority as defined by the @resourcePriority tags.
 Resources without a priorty tag are placed at the bottom.
 This takes precedence over -sortResourcesByPath.
 If neither this nor the -sortResourcesByPath options are set then they will be listed in the order encountered by the parser.
 NOTE this will only take effect if the swagger ui apisSorter option is "none" in the index.html of the swagger ui, this is NOT the case in the embedded swagger ui.</td></tr>
 	<tr><td>-sortResourcesByPath</td><td>This is whether the resources in the resource listing e.g. service.json are ordered by their path.
 If neither this nor the -sortResourcesByPriority options are set then they will be listed in the order encountered by the parser.
 NOTE this will only take effect if the swagger ui apisSorter option is "none" in the index.html of the swagger ui, this is NOT the case in the embedded swagger ui.</td></tr>
 	<tr><td>-excludeClassAnnotations</td><td>This adds additional annotation classes to the set of annotations used to exclude classes (models and resources) from the documentation.
 The default set is empty.</td></tr>
 	<tr><td>-excludeOperationAnnotations</td><td>This adds additional annotation classes to the set of annotations used to exclude operations from the documentation.
 The default set is empty.</td></tr>
 	<tr><td>-excludeFieldAnnotations</td><td>This adds additional annotation classes to the set of annotations used to exclude model fields/methods from the documentation.
 The default set is empty.</td></tr>
     <tr><td>-excludeParamAnnotations</td><td>This adds additional annotation classes to the set of annotations used to exclude operation parameters from the documentation.
 The default set contains javax.ws.rs.core.Context, javax.ws.rs.CookieParam, javax.ws.rs.MatrixParam, javax.ws.rs.container.Suspended</td></tr>
 	<tr><td>-excludeModelPrefixes</td><td>This adds additional classes to the set of model classes that are NOT documented.
 The default set contains org.joda.time.DateTime, java.util.UUID, java.io. .
 This supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.
 This replaces the -typesToTreatAsOpaque option but if that option is specified then those classes will be added to the excludeModelPrefixes set.</td></tr>
 	<tr><td>-excludeResourcePrefixes</td><td>This allows you to exclude resource classes from the generated documentation.
 It is a CSV and supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.</td></tr>
 	<tr><td>-includeResourcePrefixes</td><td>This allows you to ONLY include resource classes from the generated documentation that match this.
 It is a CSV and supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to include only classes under the com.foo package.
 You can use the excludeResourcePrefixes in conjunction with this to exclude specific classes/packages within the included set.</td></tr>